Published online Aug 14, 2020. doi: 10.3748/wjg.v26.i30.4465

 Revised: April 25, 2020

 Published online: August 14, 2020

-This is a retrospective and multiregional study involving patients with aHCC receiving lenvatinib monotherapy.
-Efficacy was assessed using the Response Evaluation Criteria in Solid Tumors version 1.1.
+This is a retrospective and multiregional study involving patients from across China who were diagnosed with aHCC and received lenvatinib monotherapy.
+Data were collected from patients during lenvatinib interventions from December 2018 to December 2019.
+After strict eligibility criteria were applied, efficacy was assessed using the RECIST 1.1 criteria.
 Baseline characteristics and adverse events (AEs) were recorded throughout the entire study.